jacksonianrtaylor/movie_rec_proj/README.md

 SVD users don't have these restrictions and therefore should have more ratings.
 Intuitively, the more SVD ratings per user, the more it can positively interact with train and test users.

 Currently, the SVD users bounds are (20-30) ratings while test and train user bound are (5-10) ratings.
-The test and train bounds stay consistent with the goal of the project, but the svd user bounds can be modified.
+The test and train bounds stay consistent with the goal of the project, but the SVD user bounds can be modified.
 To keep things simpler this was not part of the optimization process in [bayesian_optimization.ipynb](bayesian_optimization.ipynb) and the values are by no means optimal.
 Also, due to the sheer combinations of the min and max of the bounds, it may be better to optimize them manually.